launchyfi/launchyfi-docs/docs/Integrated Tools/Attio.md

 - scroll down to developers (under workspace)
 - under 'Access tokens', create a new token.
 - assign 'Read-write' permissions to all
-- naming it launchyfi_token is reccommended but not required
+- naming it launchyfi_token is recommended but not required
 - Save changes
 - copy the API key
 - in the Launchyfi website, navigate to the integrations tab